-Please contact the Arizona Product Service Department for parts availability and current prices.
-All parts orders for the RUGER® P95 pistols should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181, (928) 778-6555.
+Please contact our Prescott, Arizona Product Customer Department for parts availability and current prices.
+All parts orders for the RUGER® P345® pistols should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181, (928) 778-6555.
 We cannot comply with open account or C.O.D. requests.
-Payment in the form of a check, money order, Visa or Mastercard must accompany your order.
-Credit Card orders must include the account number, expiration date and whether it is a Visa or Mastercard account.
-Minimum parts order is \$1.00 plus a \$3.50 shipping and handling charge.
-Order parts by Part Number and Part Name, include the entire serial number of the firearm for which the parts are being ordered.
-There is a minimum net labor charge of \$20.00 plus \$20.00 shipping and handling charge if the parts are factory fitted.
-All factory-fitted parts are fitted on an exchange basis only.
+Payment in full via credit card (Visa or MasterCard only), money order or certified bank check (no personal checks, please) is required before any service will be performed.
+Please provide your credit card number, your name as it appears on the credit card, and the expiration date.
+All parts orders are subject to a minimum charge and charges for shipping and handling.
+Order parts by Part Name and Part Number and include the entire serial number of the firearm for which the parts are being ordered.
+There is a minimum labor charge plus a shipping and handling charge if the parts are factory fitted.
+All factory fitted parts are fit on an exchange basis only.
 We will not return the replaced parts.
+Please contact the Customer Service Department for pricing information.

-Because it is a serial numbered component, the RUGER® P95 frame is defined as a "firearm" by Federal law and is not sold as a separate component.
+Because it is a serial numbered component, the RUGER® P345® frame is defined as a "firearm" by Federal law and is not sold as a separate component.

-Parts designated by an asterisk must be factory fitted.
+\Parts designated by an asterisk must be factory fitted.
 These parts are fitted on an exchange basis only.
 We will not return the replaced parts.
 We will not return any part that is broken, malfunctioning, badly worn or has been modified.
-See "Warning - Parts Purchasers", above.
+See "Warning - Parts Purchasers," above.